Polish Golden Age: Livonian War; struggle for Baltic area domination

 In the 16th century the Grand Duchy of Lithuania became increasingly interested in extending its territorial rule to Livonia, especially to gain control of Baltic seaports, such as Riga, and for other economic benefits.
 Livonia was by the 1550s largely Lutheran, traditionally ruled by the Brothers of the Sword knightly order.
 This put Poland and Lithuania on a collision course with Moscow and other regional powers, which had also attempted expansion in that area.

 Other powers aspiring to the Livonian Baltic access responded by partitioning the Livonian state, which triggered the lengthy Livonian War, fought between 1558 and 1583.
 Ivan IV of Russia took Dorpat (Tartu) and Narva in 1558, and soon the Danes and Swedes had occupied other parts of the country.
 To protect the integrity of their country, the Livonians sought a union with the Polish–Lithuanian state.
 Gotthard Kettler, the new Grand Master, met in Vilnius (Vilna, Wilno) with Sigismund Augustus in 1561 and declared Livonia a vassal state under the Polish King.
 The agreement of November 28 called for secularization of the Brothers of the Sword Order and incorporation of the newly established Duchy of Livonia into the Rzeczpospolita ("Republic") as an autonomous entity.
 The Union of Vilnius also created the Duchy of Courland and Semigallia as a separate fief, to be ruled by Kettler.
 Sigismund II obliged himself to recover the parts of Livonia lost to Moscow and the Baltic powers.
 These conflicts led to grueling wars with Russia (1558–1570 and 1577–1582) and other struggles over control of Baltic trade and freedom of navigation.

 The Baltic region policies of the last Jagiellon king and his advisors were the most mature of the 16th century Poland's strategic programs.
 The outcome of the efforts in that area was to a considerable extent successful for the Commonwealth.
 The Livonian wars came to a conclusion under the reign of King Stephen Báthory.

-In 1576, Stephen Báthory became King of Poland as well as Grand Duke of Lithuania.
+In 1576, Stephen Báthory became the king of Poland as well as the grand duke of Lithuania.
 He turned the tide of the war with his successes between 1578 and 1581, including the joint Swedish–Polish–Lithuanian offensive at the Battle of Wenden.
 This was followed by an extended campaign through Russia culminating in the long and difficult siege of Pskov.
 Under the 1582 Truce of Jam Zapolski, which ended the war between Russia and Poland–Lithuania, Russia lost all its former holdings in Livonia and Polotsk to Poland–Lithuania.
 The following year, Sweden and Russia signed the Truce of Plussa with Sweden gaining most of Ingria and northern Livonia while retaining the Duchy of Estonia.